gourmetjs/gourmet-ssr/docs/tutorial-2.md

 `httpApi()` is a small helper function to invoke server APIs from the SSR code, using the [standard](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) `fetch()` method.

 By default, `fetch()` will send and receive any cookies associated with the target domain.
 We depend on this behavior to implement authentication in this tutorial.
-However, one caveat of this default behavior is that, it is a relatively new [change](https://github.com/whatwg/fetch/pull/585) in the specification.
+However, one caveat of this default behavior is that it is a relatively new [change](https://github.com/whatwg/fetch/pull/585) in the specification.
 Before the change, cookie-less operation was the default.
 To make the cookie behavior consistent in the old browsers too, `httpApi()` always sets `credentials: "same-origin"` option.

 In addition to this, `httpApi()` also takes care of disabling cache for IE, encoding/decoding of the JSON payload, and handling of error response formatted by `gourmet.errorMiddleware()`.

-In IE, responses of AJAX GET from the server are saved in browser cache and reused.
+In IE, responses of AJAX GET from the server are saved in the browser cache and reused.
 IE will give you the same data for the same URL every time without contacting the server.
 To avoid this problem, we always set `cache-control: no-cache` and `pragma: no-cache` request headers.

 ## Maintaining `_isMounted` flag